Death Valley from Las Vegas [Day Trip Itinerary]

 When choosing your own Death Valley itinerary, you should take into account the time of day you are traveling, your time constraints, and the sights you most want to see.
 With that being said, this is the shortest route you can take from Las Vegas to Death Valley:

-• From your accommodations, you will want to get on I-515/US-93 N/US-95 N for nearly a mile until you come to NV-160 W.
+• From your accommodations, take I-515/US-93 N/US-95 N for nearly a mile until you reach NV-160 W.

-• Stay on NV-160 W for 66.5 miles
+• Stay on NV-160 W for 66.5 miles.

 • NV-160 will turn into Bell Vista Ave, and you will want to head toward Inyo County.
 Travel on this road for about 25 miles.